A Guide To Washing Feather Pillows

 The Snuggle Soft Classic feather pillow is defined by it's 25% down 75% Hungarian feather blend and pearl white long-staple Egyptian cotton shell.

-The Original Feather Pillows
+The Original Feather Pillow

 The Original old fashion blue & white stripe granny style all Hungarian goose feather pillow.
 Sleeps thick and heavy just like the one at grandma's house.